MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/troubleshooting/index.md

         Adding `-U` will force maven to check any external dependencies that need to be updated based on the POM file.

+* Prerequisites Check fails for Android Studio even when it is installed.

+    Make sure you have the android executable (`<path to android sdk>/tools`) in the path and check for the prerequisites.

+* App creation and preview issue on Windows 7

+    You may get an error when trying to create a new app in a different disk drive location other than `C:`.

+    Make sure you create your app project under the drive `C://<your folder name/app name>`.